FAQ: Bidding Questions Answered

 The amount that the auctioneer sells a lot for during the auction is the hammer price.
 The hammer price does not include the Buyer’s Premium, which is an additional fee added as a percentage of the hammer price.

 What is the Buyer’s Premium?

-The buyer’s premium is a percentage of the hammer price added to the invoice for winning lots.
-If you bid directly with Simpson Galleries (either in person, by absentee or by phone) the buyer’s premium you will pay is 22%.
-Internet bidding platforms charge an additional percentage fee.
-Please confrm the total buyers premium for the bidding platform of your choice.
+The buyer’s premium is an additional percentage charged on the hammer price and is payable as part of the total price.
+Internet bidding platforms may charge an additional percentage fee.
+Please confirm the total buyer’s premium for the bidding platform of your choice.